GabeMillikan/AWS-ECS-Template/INSTRUCTIONS.md

         <img src="./.github/readme-images/gh-add-repo-variables.png" width="450px"/>
     </details>
 5. Update and trigger CI
-    - Update the repository names in [build.yml](.github/workflows/build.yml)
-    - for example, update line 35 by replacing `template-guide-fastapi` to whatever you named your ECR repository
-    - do the same for NGINX
-    - commit the changes to the `main` branch
+    - Commit any change to the `main` branch of the repository, to trigger the build action
-    - on github.com, verify that the build + upload tasks succeed:
-        - step "Build FastAPI and push to ECR"
-        - step "Build NGINX and push to ECR"
-    - Note that the deployment step "Force new ECS Service deployment" _should_ fail, since we haven't setup the ECS cluster yet.
-We will come back to this later!
+    - Ensure that the build jobs succeed, though the migrate & deploy jobs should fail (TODO: take new screenshot where the migrate job actually fails)
     <details>
         <summary>See Images</summary>
         <img src="./.github/readme-images/gh-ci-build-verify-1.png" width="400px"/><br>